cpj/spring-2012/03-week-three/README.md

 - Read chapter three of _The Design of Everyday Things_.
 - Read chapter two of _Sinatra: Up and Running_.
 - Use [jqfundamentals.com](http://jqfundamentals.com) as a resource.

+##recap: do some blog posts, take some screenshots, the usual.
+- Write extensively – as much as you can – about your end goals in building websites for sharing information.
+Why are you interested in journalism?
+In the web?
+Describe the gap between your goals and the knowledge and skills you have.
+Describe how you can best help others to close the gap between their knowledge and skills and the goals they have with journalism and web development.